Fraser-Greenlee/open-app/README.md

-# Quick launch IDLE and Terminal
+# open-app

-A brackets extension to add buttons to open IDLE and Terminal on the sidebar.
+A brackets extension to allow you to open apps from the side bar.

-Mac OS only.